Project

 #11

-Updated by saen acro almost 6 years ago
+Updated by saen acro about 6 years ago

 My guess, Lan card and tuner or hdd controller share same IRQ